 Jory Mickelson (they/them) is a writer, educator, and storyteller whose work has appeared or is forthcoming in Poetry Northwest, Court Green, DIAGRAM, Harvard Divinity Bulletin, Jubilat, Mid-American Review, The Rumpus, Ninth Letter, and other journals in the United States, Canada, and the United Kingdom.
 They are the recipient of an Academy of American Poet’s Prize and have received fellowships from the Lambda Literary Foundation and The Helene Wurlitzer Foundation of New Mexico.
-They’re first full-length collection WILDERNESS//KINGDOM is the inaugural winner of the Evergreen Award Tour from Floating Bridge Press and the winner of a 2020 High Plains Book Award.
+They are also a 2022 Jack Straw Writer in the Jack Straw Cultural Center’s Writers Program.
+Their first full-length collection WILDERNESS//KINGDOM is the inaugural winner of the Evergreen Award Tour from Floating Bridge Press and the winner of a 2020 High Plains Book Award.

 They are a graduate of the University of Idaho’s MFA Program, the former Poetry Editor of 5×5 Lit Mag, and the creator of the blog Literary Magpie that uplifted LGBTQAI+ writers, editors and publishers.
 They have taught workshops and retreats on a wide variety of topics including writing and wilderness, mindfulness, zines, creative writing, and poetry as a spiritual practice.
 They live in the Pacific Northwest.

 Somewhat Artist Statement

 Raised in the rural West, I was and continue to be immersed in the natural world.
 Exposure to these fragile and changing ecologies—their enormity and their intricacies—informs my writing and trains my eye to seek out the names and details intrinsic to the places that we inhabit.

 This tension serves as a home ground to wrestle with the questions of personal and collective legacy, of exile and inclusion, and how we may continue to live with and within the world.

 You can contact them HERE